alexhub03/portfolio/Amazon_EKS_project/README.md

     + Auto assign public ip to connect to public IP
 + Interactive terminal session initialized
 + Updated AWS cli version to version 2
-+ Deploy EKS cluster creation with 3 worker nodes
++ Deployed EKS cluster creation with 3 worker nodes via Cloudformation eksctl command
 + Launch the nginx application deployment on the pods
 + Best practice: create the service first, before the pods/deployments (when Kubernetes starts container creates env variables pointing to all the services when started)
 + Accessed the app through the load balancer which exposed the app to the internet